matheuslazzarotto/SQLite-Database-Prototype/README.md

 a prototype that me and [@LucasdfRocha](https://github.com/LucasdfRocha) are working on for a uni project, which consists in using Python, Tkinter, and SQLite to prototype a database that will store variables that are used in the calculation of a landslide.

-_"loginEureka.py"_ is the main app containing the login page and it's own functions.
-It refers to _"eureka.py"_, the database app that runs on terminal when login is successful. all the database functions that _"eureka.py"_ uses are referred to _"functions.py"_ currently you can [1] show all lines, [2] delete a line, [3] add a line, [4] fetch a specific line and [5] fetch a value inside a specific line.
+_"loginEureka.py"_ is the app that needs to be run.
+It also constains the functions responsible for the login and refers to _"eureka.py"_, the database app that runs on terminal when login is successful. all the database functions that _"eureka.py"_ uses are referred to _"functions.py"_.

+currently you can [1] show all lines, [2] delete a line, [3] add a line, [4] fetch a specific line and [5] fetch a value inside a specific line.

 ### to-do: